Growing tomatoes in containers is probably the most popular way to grow tomatoes in the UK.

 The introduction of air pots and fabric pots provide an important benefit in tomato growing:

 More precisely, roots need oxygen and without it, plants won’t grow.
 It is estimated that tomato plants absorb 98% of the oxygen they need through their roots.

-The surface area of a container is usually a lot less than roots require, so the fine surface root will grow round and round at the soil surface forming a tight cap.
+The surface area of a container is usually a lot less than roots require, so the fine surface roots will grow ’round and ’round at the soil surface forming a tight cap.
 This prevents air from entering the root zone and often retards plants by starving them of oxygen.

-Dirt pots are one of the many makes of fabric pot that allow air to be absorbed into the roots more easily.
+Dirt pots are one of the many brands of fabric pot and allow air to be absorbed into the roots more easily.